How to Build a Garden Bed Without Screws: A Simple Guide

 This goes hand-in-hand with site prep, but it deserves its own spotlight because it’s that important.
 Once you’ve cleared your spot, you must make sure it’s level.
 A garden bed on a slope, even a slight one, will be structurally weak.
 Water will pool on the lower side, potentially waterlogging some plants while leaving others thirsty.
 Use a level to check the ground before you start assembling.
 If you’re building a custom shape with one of our Garden Builder Kits, a level foundation is the key to getting those perfect lines and a sturdy, long-lasting structure.

-How to Fill and Care for Your New Garden Bed
+Filling and Caring for Your New Garden Bed

 With your garden bed assembled, you’re ready for the best part: getting it ready for plants.
 Proper filling and ongoing care are what will turn your new structure into a thriving garden.
 Taking a few extra steps now will set you up for a successful growing season and make maintenance much easier down the line.